vp89/vp89.github.io/books.md

 **Developer Hegemony**

 The Gervais Principle repackaged for bitter software nerds.
 I wish I could buy The Gervais Principle as a paperback.

+**(+1) How Git Works & Mastering Git (Pluralsight)**

+Two excellent courses which explain the internals of Git in a clear way.
+This IMO is the better approach to learning Git rather than fixating on the vast array of commands.